KillianHull/SFILS/mongo/README.md

 # MISFILS
 MISFILS: The MongoDB-based Implementation for the San Francisco Integrated Library System.

-This folder contains the submission files for Assignment 2.
-The remaining folders contain the files from Assignment 1.

-Make sure to keep all your Assignment 2 files inside this folder to keep the rest of the folders free from clutter.
-That way, it will be easier to grade both Assignment 1 and Assignment 2.
+This folder contains the Python app that interfaces with MongoDB.
+Similarly to the MySQL app from assignment 1, mongodb_conversion.py must first be ran to properly setup the database before the app can be executed.
+Once the database is populated and you've ensured your local MongoDB instance is running, simply navigate to the mongo folder in your terminal and run 'python MongoApp.py'.
+More info about properly configuring mongodb_conversion.py is found in the Scripts folder.
+For a full, step-by-step setup guide, please see the README in the docs folder.